dragthor/dragthor.github.com/_posts/2015-09-28-windows-10-universal-app-webview-transition-flicker-prevention.markdown

 ---
 Currently I am developing a Windows 10 Universal App that utilizes a [WebView](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.controls.webview){:target="_blank"}, [Knockout Js](http://knockoutjs.com){:target="_blank"}, and [Zurb Foundation](http://foundation.zurb.com){:target="_blank"}.
 Yeah, I know nothing earth shattering.

 [Xaml](https://msdn.microsoft.com/en-us/library/cc295302%28v=expression.40%29.aspx){:target="_blank"} is fine and probably preferred for a larger app (and this is a small app with less than six screens) using [Blend](https://en.wikipedia.org/wiki/Microsoft_Blend){:target="_blank"}.
 I am not a designer.
-As a weekend warrior after hours programming hobbyist I have no problem off loading as much design as possible to the [Zurb](http://foundation.zurb.com/){:target="_blank"} framework.
+As a weekend warrior after hours programming hobbyist I have no problem offloading as much design as possible to the [Zurb](http://foundation.zurb.com/){:target="_blank"} framework.
 And I want to personally prove that it can be done (and get another app in the store) while leveraging my existing knowledge of C#, Javascript, and [Zurb](http://foundation.zurb.com/){:target="_blank"}.

 I really like the idea of a [Zurb](http://foundation.zurb.com){:target="_blank"} frontend communicating with a C# backend utilizing -